Wall Street Pummels Cassava Sciences Inc. (SAVA) After Recent Earnings Report

-Cassava Sciences Inc. (NASDAQ:SAVA) went up by 0.53% from its latest closing price compared to the recent 1-year high of $100.00.
-The company’s stock price has collected -9.66% of loss in the last five trading sessions.
+Cassava Sciences Inc. (NASDAQ:SAVA) went down by -9.04% from its latest closing price compared to the recent 1-year high of $100.00.
+The company’s stock price has collected -12.48% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/22/21 that BlackBerry, Tesla, Cassava Sciences, Paychex: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Cassava Sciences Inc. (NASDAQ :SAVA) Right Now?